-As an artist, painting is my way of processing the world, expanding myself, and my tool for creating change.
+Visual art is my way of processing the world, expressing and expanding myself, and my tool for creating change.
 I believe art is about connecting to ourselves, to others, and to the world around us.
-It is a unique way to impact perceptions and spark conversations about important issues.
-In my work, I explore themes of universal inter-connectivity, animal welfare and conservation, and the human experience.
-Though my style is largely representational, many of my pieces lean towards imaginative realism, harnessing the interplay between realistic imagery and creative concepts.
+It is a unique way to impact perception, spark conversation, and inspire social change.
+In my personal work, I explore themes of universal inter-connectivity, animal welfare and wildlife conservation, and the human experience.
+While my style is largely representational, many of my pieces lean towards imaginative realism, harnessing the interplay between realistic imagery and creative concepts.

 Originally from New York City, I developed a love of the art world from a young age, along with an awareness of its global impact.
-I honed my painting and drawing skills throughout my school years, attending the Bridgeview School of Fine Art, and getting my BFA from Ithaca College.
-I currently live in Colorado, where I have found a way to combine my passion for animals and the environment and my skills as an artist to help spread awareness about current welfare and conservation issues.
+I honed my painting and drawing skills throughout my school years, attending the Bridgeview School of Fine Art, and later Ithaca College, where I earned my BFA.
+During the last several years of living in Colorado, traveling, and further developing my artistic sensibilities, I found a way to combine my artistic talents with my passion for animals and nature.
+Now living back in New York, I continue to use my art as a way to help spread awareness about current animal welfare, conservation, and environmental issues.

 As a freelance artist and illustrator, my work includes book illustrations, cover designs, portraits, editorial illustrations, and other creative projects.